UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Related work

-{ The existing FL benchmarks (1) mainly curate federated datasets from various domains such as CV, NLP, graph, and RL with non-IID data partitioning, and (2) develop their own FL implementations (which may not be comprehensive enough for industrial purposes as frameworks listed in Sec.~\ref{sec:exist-fl-fwk}) to evaluate FL algorithms on their proposed datasets~\cite{caldas2018leaf,hu2020oarf, he2021fedgraphnn,lai2021fedscale,lin2021fednlp,li2022federated,liang2020flbench,chai2020fedeval}.
-Specifically, LEAF~\cite{caldas2018leaf} is a popular benchmark including 6 FL tasks on synthetic, CV and NLP data, and it evaluates FedAvg only.
-FLBench~\cite{liang2020flbench} proposes 9 federated datasets in medicine, finance, and AIoT domains, yet without any experiments.
-Subsequently, OARF~\cite{hu2020oarf} collects a total of 22 datasets on CV, NLP, and GIS tasks for horizontal FL and tabular datasets for vertical FL, and also evaluates algorithm utility under differential privacy.
-To generate non-IID federated datasets from existing centralized datasets, NIID-Bench~\cite{li2022federated} proposes 6 partitioning strategies (e.g, label or feature distribution skew), and compares several FL algorithms on its partitioned datasets.
-FedEval~\cite{chai2020fedeval} compares FedAvg and FedSGD on existing FL datasets and provides the privacy and robustness evaluation.
+Existing FL \textit{benchmarks} (1) mainly curate federated datasets from various domains and (2) develop own FL implementations (which may not be comprehensive enough for industrial purposes) to evaluate FL algorithms on their proposed datasets~\cite{caldas2018leaf,hu2020oarf, he2021fedgraphnn,lai2021fedscale,lin2021fednlp,li2022federated,liang2020flbench,chai2020fedeval}.
+Specifically, LEAF~\cite{caldas2018leaf} is a popular benchmark including 6 FL tasks on synthetic, CV and NLP data, but it only evaluates FedAvg.
+FLBench~\cite{liang2020flbench} proposes 9 federated datasets in medicine, finance, and IoT domains, yet without any empirical evaluation.
+OARF~\cite{hu2020oarf} collects a total of 22 datasets on CV, NLP, and GIS tasks for horizontal FL and tabular datasets for vertical FL, and evaluates algorithm utility under differential privacy.
+To generate non-IID FL datasets from existing centralized datasets, NIID-Bench~\cite{li2022federated} proposes 6 partitioning strategies and compares several FL algorithms on its partitioned datasets.
+FedEval~\cite{chai2020fedeval} compares FedAvg and FedSGD on existing FL datasets and provides privacy and robustness evaluation.
 To accelerate the FL research on more domains and tasks, FedNLP~\cite{lin2021fednlp} creates 4 federated NLP datasets and FedGraphNN~\cite{he2021fedgraphnn} provides 36 federated graph datasets.
-We note that the implementations of FedNLP and FedGraphNN are both built on top of FedML~\cite{he2020fedml}.
-Most recently, FedScale~\cite{lai2021fedscale} incorporates 20 federated datasets spanning various tasks on CV, NLP, and RL, and evaluates several FL algorithms.
-Moreover, FedScale provides a client system behavior dataset, including the system speed of client devices as well as client availability status over time. }
+FedScale~\cite{lai2021fedscale} incorporates 20 federated datasets spanning various tasks on CV, NLP, RL, and also a client system behavior dataset.
+FLINT~\cite{wang2023flint} discusses simulations of cross-device settings.